-- 100. Matters related to the determination of planning applications (and some other regulatory functions) are for the Planning Committee to undertake on behalf of the Council.
+- 105. Matters related to the determination of planning applications (and some other regulatory functions) are for the Planning Committee to undertake on behalf of the Council. - 106.
+Information regarding Planning Committee, the procedure for the determination of planning applications and the principles of speaking at Planning Committee can be found in the Council's 'Planning Committee Handbook'. - 107.
 The decision on simple, straight forward and uncontroversial applications can be delegated to officers.
 This allows the Planning Committee to focus on the major, significant and potentially controversial proposals.
-The Planning Committee will also determine any application submitted by the Council if there has been at least one objection to the proposals.
-A Planning Committee Agenda Setting meeting is held with the Chairman of Planning Committee where proposals which may meet thresholds for determination at Planning Committee are considered.
-Within the terms of the delegation agreement, it is for the Chairman of Planning Committee to decide which proposals are taken to Planning Committee for determination. - 101.
-In some instances determined by law planning applications will be referred to the Secretary of State for decision or will be decided by the Planning Inspectorate where a decision has not been reached within the statutory period and the applicants have lodged an appeal.
-(Please also see 'Following the Decision' below).
+A Planning Committee Agenda Setting meeting is held with the Chairman of Planning Committee where proposals which meet thresholds for determination at Planning Committee are reviewed.
+Within the terms of the delegation agreement, it is for the Chairman of Planning Committee to decide which proposals are taken to Planning Committee for determination.